Extreme gaps between eigenvalues of random matrices: Large gaps

 As previously noted, to deduce the asymptotics of the largest gaps, the correlation between distinct gaps is required.

 In the context of a point process on a finite set $\mathcal{E}$, let $\Lambda$ and $\Lambda'$ be distinct disjoint subsets of $\mathcal{E}$, and write $0^{\Lambda}$ for the event that the elements of $\Lambda$ are free of particles.
-Shirai and Takahashi \cite{ST} showed that for determinantal point processes, the empty sets events are negatively correlated:
+Shirai and Takahashi~\cite{ST} showed that for determinantal point processes, the empty sets events are negatively correlated.

-This negative association property has received a considerable attention in the past few years, in the context of ASEP for example.
-Still for discrete determinantal point processes, formula $(\ref{eqn:negDiscr})$ was generalized to all increasing events \cite{Lyons}, and general criteria for the negative association property were given in \cite{Liggett}.
+This negative association property has received considerable attention in the past few years, in the context of ASEP, for example.
+Still, for discrete determinantal point processes, formula (\ref{eqnnegDiscr}) was generalized to all increasing events \cite{Lyons}, and general criteria for the negative association property were given in~\cite{Liggett}.

-The following continuous analogue of (\ref{eqn:negDiscr}) holds.
+The following continuous analog of (\ref{eqnnegDiscr}) holds.
 It can be shown by a simple discretization, relying on results from \cite{Liggett,Lyons,ST}.
-We give another justification, which relies on a work of Georgii and Yoo \cite{GY}.

-\begin{lem}[Negative correlation of the vacuum events] Let $\xi^{(n)}$ be the point process associated to the eigenvalues of Haar distributed unitary matrix (resp. an element of the $\Gue$).
-Let $I_1$ and $I_2$ be compact disjoint subsets of $[0,2\pi)$ (resp. $\RR$).
+We give another justification, which relies on a work of Georgii and Yoo~\cite{GY}. \begin{lem}[(Negative correlation of the vacuum events)] Let $\xi^{(n)}$ be the point process associated to the eigenvalues of Haar distributed unitary matrix (resp., an element of the $\Gue$).
+Let $I_1$ and $I_2$ be compact disjoint subsets of $[0,2\pi)$ (resp.,~$\RR$).
 Then